DAVID H. CROCKER

 Principal, Brandenburg InternetWorking, 1991 - Present

-• Consultancy specialized in guiding the planning, development and use of distributed information products that work with existing and competitive services, and focusing on using intranets and the Internet.
+• Consultancy specialized in guiding the design of distributed information technologies, products and businesses, from planning and design through development and evolution; emphasis on inter-working with existing and competitive services, and focusing on using intranets and the Internet

-• Participate in development of Internet startup business plans, pursuit of funding and execution of business and technical plan.
+• Participate in planning, funding and development of Internet startup businesses and products

-• Founded Portola Communications, producing email server technology; purchased by Netscape.
+• Portola Communications, producing email server technology; purchased by Netscape

-• Founded Boldfish, producing software and service for subscription bulk mail sending and tracking.
+• Boldfish, producing software and service for subscription bulk mail sending and tracking

-• Founded TribalWise, producing knowledge management software for senior customer support staff.
+• TribalWise, producing knowledge management software for escalated product support

-• Founded Internet Mail Consortium, an industry trade association
+• Internet Mail Consortium, an industry trade association

-• Leadership of standards efforts for facsimile and EDI over the Internet
+• Led standards effort for facsimile and EDI over the Internet

-• Planning for administrative enhancements to Internet domain name system
+• Planned administrative enhancements to Internet domain name system

-• Development of business and functional analysis of mass-market advanced electronic mail service
+• Created business and functional analysis of mass-market advanced electronic mail service

-• Specification of extensions to Internet email and information services
+• Specified extensions to Internet email and information services

-• IP network design for contention-access ATM-based interactive cable television service
+• Designed TCP/IP network over ATM-based interactive cable television service

 Manager, Network Systems Lab, Digital Equipment Corp., 1989 - 1991

 • Created strategic technology-transfer group to assist corporate efforts with TCP/IP.
-Delivered early flexible internetworking firewall and router products and network management administration tool.
+Developed early internetworking firewall, router and network management products

 Vice President, Engineering, The Wollongong Group, Inc., 1987 - 1989

-• Responsible for development, across 9 product lines, covering end-user and OEM open systems software products, including complete TCP/IP Internet Protocol Suite, ISO-OSI suite, SNMP-based network management station and TCP/OSI transition.
+• Led product development across 9 product lines – end-user and OEM software, including complete TCP/IP stack, ISO-OSI stack, SNMP-based network management station and TCP/OSI transition

-• Responsible for staff of 50, performing software engineering, configuration management and project support, and corporate network and computing services.
-Created pattern of meeting delivery schedules, with individual accountability and reward.
+• Created pattern of meeting delivery schedules, with individual accountability and reward

 Development Manager, Ungermann-Bass, Inc., 1985 - 1987

-• Delivered company's initial suite of TCP/IP software products, for PCs, terminal concentrators and internetwork routers.
+• Delivered initial suite of TCP/IP hardware products

-• Responsible for business and project management of an advanced LAN/X.25 gateway; reoriented program to make on-schedule delivery .
+• Project managed LAN/X.25 gateway; re-oriented program to make on-schedule delivery

 Director, System Development, MCI Digital Information Services Corp., 1983 - 1985

-• Met extremely aggressive development schedule, creating application, directory and data processing components for MCI Mail, a unique, $50 million, distributed national electronic mail service.
-Developed interactive and remote batch access for 140,000 users, including delivery for Telex inbound and outbound, as well as hardcopy with letterhead and signature graphics, and access for communicating word processors.
+• Created application, directory and data processing components for MCI Mail, a national email service.
+Developed interactive, remote-batch and Telex access for 140,000 users, as well as hardcopy output with letterhead and signature graphics, and access for communicating word processors

 • Led design activities, integrating range of platforms.
-Interfaced with other departments and major sales contacts.
+Interfaced with departments and major sales contacts

 Co-Principal Investigator, Electrical Engineering, Univ. of Delaware, 1978 - 1982

-• Developed Unix-based distributed facility for relaying mail among architecturally heterogeneous networks (MMDF), which served as an exemplar for "UA/MTA" architecture.
+• Developed Unix-based distributed facility for relaying mail among architecturally heterogeneous networks, which served as an exemplar for now-classic email UA/MTA architecture

-• Operated mail relay service for the Army and NSF's CSNet, precursor to NSFNet.
+• Operated mail relay service for the Army Materièl Command and NSF's CSNet, precursor to NSFNet

 Researcher, The RAND Corporation, 1975 - 1978